-The Secretariat is also preparing a systemic analysis and assessment of the required capacity and operational costs to deliver the UNEP/MAP Medium-Term Strategy 2022-2027, following up to Decisions IG.24/2 and IG.24/14.
-Since this analysis had to start after the first draft of the MTS was prepared, it has not yet been fully completed.
-It will be ready for presentation and discussion at the MAP Focal Points meeting, before final submission to COP 22.
+The Secretariat also prepared a systemic analysis and assessment of the required capacity and operational costs to deliver the UNEP/MAP Medium-Term Strategy 2022-2027 (Document UNEP/MED IG.25/Inf.10), following up to Decisions IG.24/2 and IG.24/14.

-This draft decision and its Annex is hereby submitted to the Meeting of the Mediterranean Action Plan (MAP) Focal Points 2021 (Teleconference, 10-17 September 2021) for consideration and possible transmission to the 22nd Meeting of the Contracting Parties (COP 22) (Antalya, Turkey, 7-10 December 2021).
+This draft Decision and its Annex was submitted to and reviewed by the Meeting of the Mediterranean Action Plan (MAP) Focal Points 2021 (Teleconference, 10-17 September 2021) that decided to its transmission to the 22nd Meeting of the Contracting Parties (COP 22) (Antalya, Turkey, 7-10 December 2021).